 Leavenworth is an incredible destination year-round, but there’s something just SO special about experiencing the area in winter.
 The town runs its Village of Lights Festival 7 days a week from Thanksgiving weekend through the end of February.
 They often have a special ‘Love From Leavenworth‘ Valentine’s Day spin on the lights festival during February, including special live entertainment.

 Another reason to visit Leavenworth in winter is for the beautiful snowcapped mountains and the opportunity to partake in cold-weather activities such as sledding, snowshoeing, and cross-country skiing.
 And my favorite of all… sipping hot cocoa and eating a warm pretzel by the fire 😊

 What is the best month to visit Leavenworth for a cozy winter getaway?
 Any month is a good choice, but my top recommendation is to visit during January.
 The reason being is that you’ll experience fewer crowds compared to December and many locals also told us that January is often better for experiencing fresh snowfall.

 There will still be plenty of festive vibes (including Christmas decorations) yet accommodations should be more affordable compared to those peak holiday weeks in late November, around Christmas, and during New Years’ celebrations.

 Leavenworth is a magical destination to spend Valentine’s Day!
 You can experience cozy winter vibes together, treat yourselves to a couples spa session, sip mulled wine by the fire, and enjoy the ‘Love From Leavenworth‘ light installments.

-To celebrate Valentine’s Day, the city of Leavenworth put on live entertainment, offer daily prize giveaways in their Love from Leavenworth contest, and offer special packages around town.
+To celebrate Valentine’s Day, the city of Leavenworth puts on live entertainment, offers daily prize giveaways in their Love from Leavenworth contest, and offers special packages around town.
 See more information here.

 How Cold Does it Get in Leavenworth?